-Driving IT Agility and Increased Business with Scalable and Consistent Infrastructure Automation
+Driving IT Agility and Increased Business with Scalable Infrastructure Automation

 Core to Intility’s belief is that a business’ success is based on its ability to support satisfied and productive employees.
 Thanks to a rapidly increasing customer base this belief was being challenged internally at Intility.
 With more customers followed more VMs, and with the toolbox they had at the time, this meant a lot of manual configuration steps.
 Much of the complexity originated from the fact that Intility is a cloud service provider and therefore they’re not simply cloning an empty server, but instead deploying servers that have to adhere to strict business logic, hardening and setup for the specific customer tenant with any customizations they might have.

 In addition, their environment that was historically very Windows centric was now becoming more cross platform, needing a tool that would address this shift.
 The system for provisioning servers at the time was far from ideal.
 When the Windows installation was finished, a technician would have to manually go through the rest of the setup of the server.
 This whole process would take 45 ~ 60 minutes per server and required 1-2 dedicated technicians working full time.
 Intility knew that in order to scale, they needed to minimize the number of snowflakes and manual tasks as well as finding an automation solution that could meet the needs of both their Windows and Linux environments.